mrugakshiharkare/Analyzing-Apple-Market-Trends-An-EDA-Approach/README.md

 * The **American** variety has the **most stable pricing**, making it a reliable trading option.
 * **Srinagar** market carries the highest profit potential *but also the highest risk* due to unpredictable price swings.

+## 🧠 `**Learnings`**

+- Learned how to work with raw, unstructured data
+- Understood the importance of data cleaning before analysis
+- Improved my skills in Exploratory Data Analysis
+- Gained confidence in extracting insights using visualizations

 ## 🚀 **`Future Enhancements`**